-The Group does not tolerate corruption in any form.
+The Group does not tolerate corruption in any form and ensure that we uphold fair operating practices.
 We communicated this externally with our customers and suppliers and internally with our employees.

-We have established anti-corruption policy.
+We have established an anti-corruption policy.
 We prohibit corruption in all forms, including extortion and bribery.
-As set out in our whistle-blowing policy, all complaints shall be reported to the Audit Committee Chairman and Company Secretary of the Company either in person via email to the provided address or via an email to designated officer that is only accessible by the Audit Committee Chairman.
-We have met the target we set last year and similar to FY2019 and FY2020, there were no reported incidents of corruption during FY2021.
+As set out in our whistleblowing policy, all complaints shall be reported to the Audit Committee Chairman and Company Secretary of the Company either in person via email to the provided address or via an email to designated officer that is only accessible by the Audit Committee Chairman.
+We have met the target we set last year and similar to FY2020 and FY2021, there were no reported incidents of corruption during FY2022.

-FY2022 Target: To maintain zero incidents of corruption.
+FY2023 Target: To maintain zero incidents of corruption.

-4 ENVIRONMENTAL
+4. ENVIRONMENTAL